How can we help you today?

 37. Massage therapy

 Massage therapists are in demand for relaxation, pain relief, and stress reduction.
-With proper licensing, you can offer services at home, in clients’ homes, or rent space at a wellness center.
+With proper licensing, you can offer services at home, in clients’ homes, or from a rented wellness space.

 How to get started:

-• Build a loyal client base by offering packages or loyalty discounts
+• Build a loyal client base through packages or loyalty programs.

 Startup requirements: